 - The judge’s decision can be appealed and reviewed by the nine commissioners who are appointed by the governor.

-If you file with the EEOC it’s important to note that you only have 300 days within the date you believe you were discriminated against to file.
+If you file with the EEOC, it’s important to note that you only have 300 days from the date you believe you were discriminated against to file.
 Once you file, the following will happen:

 - You’ll receive a copy of your charge with your charge number.